Cozy Peach Kitchen

 Let's face it: grocery shopping can be an overwhelming experience.
 It's easy to walk into a grocery store with all the best intentions, only to walk out with an overflowing cart filled with items you never intended to buy.

 You don't have to be distracted by grocery store chaos!
-By making a plan and trying out these 10 registered dietitian-approved grocery shopping tips, you will be on your way to a healthier and easier shopping experience.
+By making a plan and trying out these 10 registered dietitian-approved grocery shopping tips, you will be on your way to an easier shopping experience.

 1. Always make a grocery list